Richard Collinson: Bering Strait

 In the spring of 1852 he sent a sledge party north to Melville Island where they found tracks from an unknown traveller (these were McClure's men who were frozen in to the west.)
 On 5 August he was freed from the ice and went along the south coast of Victoria Island into the Coronation Gulf, the easternmost point reached by a ship from the Bering Strait.
 He wintered at Cambridge Bay on the southeast coast of Victoria Island.

 In the spring of 1853 he led a sledge party to the easternmost point on the island (Point Pelly).
 A little later some Inuit drew them a map of the area to the east.
 On the map was a ship.
 If Collinson had not disregarded this, or had had a proper interpreter, he might have sent a sledge party east and found some of Franklin's men, if they were still alive.
 He returned through Bering Strait and around the Cape of Good Hope.
 At the cape (January 1855) he learned of John Rae's report that Franklin had been lost just to the east of where he had turned back.

 Collinson's reputation is lower than it perhaps should be.
 The problems are that McClure was always there first, and Collinson's constant quarrels with his officers and bad luck.
 Roald Amundsen praised him for navigating a large ship through waters that were difficult for Amundsen's small ship, Gjøa.
 Collinson's account of the voyage was published six years after his death by his brother, Thomas Bernard Collinson.

 Later life

-He was elected Fellow of the Royal Geographical Society on 12 November 1855, awarded the Founder's Medal by the Royal Geographical Society in 1858, placed on the retired list in 1871 knighted in 1875 and promoted to admiral in 1875.
+He was elected Fellow of the Royal Geographical Society on 12 November 1855, awarded the Founder's Medal by the Royal Geographical Society in 1858, placed on the naval retired list in 1871 knighted in 1875 and promoted to admiral in 1875.
 In 1862, he became an "elder brother" of Trinity House and in 1875 became Deputy Master.